 If the hiring proposal is a lateral transfer, demotion or promotion, consider how the employee’s potential salary allocation rate may impact the offer being requested.
 If it is in the interest of the department and the candidate, the manager may want to consider submitting the hiring proposal after the salary allocation.
 Workforce Management can help you evaluate your options.

-4) Will employees who have transferred from one regular position to another regular position before October 28 be eligible for the salary increase?
+4) Will employees who have transferred from one regular position to another regular position before November 20 be eligible for the salary increase?

 5) What about employees who transfer between UK and UK HealthCare?

-The new UKHC department will use the employee’s prior PE score.
-Employees who transferred from the UK HealthCare scale to the University scale by June 30, 2018, should have received a July 1 University allocation.
-They do not qualify for this October adjustment.
+Employees who transfer from the University scale to the UK HealthCare scale after July 1, 2022, may be eligible for a salary increase from UK HealthCare.
+Transfer employees must be clear of any documented performance issue in FY22.
+Employees who transferred from the UK HealthCare scale to the University scale by June 30, 2022, should have received a July 1 University allocation.
+They do not quality for this November increase.

 6) Is there any impact on hiring proposals underway for employees who are not currently in regular positions?